 |Aprilaire 1000 Series Air Purifier||Check Price|

 |Honeywell F200 Series Air Purifier||Check Price|

 A whole house air purifier is installed on an HVAC system to clean the air throughout the entire house.
 It differs from a portable air purifier in the fact that purifies the air in every room of the home and not just one.

 Whole house air purifiers are used to sanitize the air and remove particles that can be harmful to your health.
-Some examples of the particulates include allergens, pet dander, bacteria, mold spores, smoke, dust, and other pollutants.
+Some examples of the particulates include allergens, pet dander, bacteria, mold spores, smoke and dust.